Julie Sondra Decker: Biography

 Decker was born in New Jersey on January 17, 1978.
 She mentions on her website that she started reading from an early age and has wanted to become an author since she was six years old.
-She attended and later graduated from the University of Florida in 2000.
+She attended and later graduated from the University of Florida with a degree in elementary education in 2000.
 She grew up in a family where her sisters were supportive of her and in which "alternative lifestyles" were considered acceptable.

 Decker experimented with her sexuality in high school and found that she was generally uninterested in dating.
 Decker realized she was both asexual and aromantic when she was 14.
 When Decker was 19, she was sexually assaulted by a male friend who felt he could "fix" her asexuality.
 She eventually repelled him, and as she was leaving, he yelled out, "I just want to help you!"
 Before the Asexuality Visibility and Education Network (AVEN) was founded, Decker had described herself as nonsexual, but today uses the term asexual.

 Decker lives and works in her hometown of Tampa, Florida.
 Decker feels that it is important to speak for "asexuals who are insecure or depressed."